simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

   validated if present and requests not passing validation will be refused.
 - In the  core:TargetedID authproc-filter, the `attributename` setting has been renamed to `identifyingAttribute`.
 - The default encryption algorithm is set from `AES128_CBC` to `AES128_GCM`.
   It is possible to switch back via the `sharedkey_algorithm`.
   Note however that CBC is vulnerable to the Padding oracle attack.
 - All support for the Shibboleth 1.3 / SAML 1.1 protocol has been removed.
+- Unsolicited responses are denied by default.
+If you need this functionality, it can be enabled by setting `enable.saml20-unsolicited` to `true`.

 Configuration changes
 ---------------------